drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser theme adjustments for mobile devices](images/magicuser_obsidian_mobile.png)

-## Feedback and Support
+## Feedback

-✨ Fellow MagicUser!
-Support this theme by giving it a star on its GitHub repo.
-The more stars, the brighter the project shines; you'll be illuminating the path for new features and future updates.
-Share your ideas and feedback!
-Whether it's a feature wish, a usability tweak, or a design suggestion, you can help guide this theme's evolution.
+✨ Contribute to this theme's evolution!
+Share your thoughts and feedback on GitHub.

 ## License and Acknowledgements